VidyaGameMaka/GameBase_Godot4/README.md

 * GameMaster.DeletePlayerData(myInt);
 Call GameMaster.DeletePlayerData and replace myInt with the slot you want to erase.
 Note that GameMaster does not actually delete files from the filesystem.
 Instead it replaces the "deleted" slot with a blank copy of (res://GameBase/GameMaster/DataClasses/PlayerData.cs)

+## Where are the various settings stored?
+* GameBase/Scripts/Main/DataClasses
+* GameData.cs - Contains game system settings such as: resolution, window size, audio volumes and language choice
+* PlayerData.cs - Contains the default save file for the players game, includes: scenes and checkpoints
+* SceneData.cs - Contains information about the scenes in your game including: Index: Scene Enum - Pretty Scene Name, pauseAllowed, saveAllowed, Scene Path, Music Path